-The Boston Globe reported earlier this year that according to National Consumer Law Center data, about half of all mortgage loan modifications failed prior to the creation of the Home Affordable Modification Program (HAMP) in 2009.
+The Boston Globe reported last year that, according to National Consumer Law Center data, about half of all mortgage loan modifications failed prior to the creation of the Home Affordable Modification Program (HAMP) in 2009.
 Now, approximately 80 percent of the mortgage modifications negotiated through HAMP still stand after one year.

 The problem?
 Mortgage servicers often don’t want to participate in such mortgage relief programs in the first place, and when they do, it’s a months-long process that leaves borrowers running in circles.
 Just ask the homeowners who told us their horror stories of mortgage loan modifications gone wrong.